 This course is also a vehicle for Dr. Neufeld to share the experiences and insights gleaned from his extensive experience as a psychotherapist covering a wide range of syndromes and conditions across the lifespan.
 He uses this opportunity to reflect back on his journey as a therapist with the theoretical lenses he developed in the process.
 He highlights cases from his own practice that illustrate the dynamics discussed.

-Since the issues of healing and change are universal, this course is open to ALL graduates of the Neufeld Intensive II, regardless of the nature and level of their formal education.
+Since the issues of healing and change are universal, this course is open to ALL who have completed the prerequisite Neufeld Institute courses listed above, regardless of the nature and level of their formal education.
 Rather than being constrained by the contemporary specialized definition of psychotherapy as the ‘treatment of disorder,’ Dr. Neufeld uses the root definition that originally inspired the field of psychotherapy - ‘a cure for the soul’.

 Although Dr. Neufeld speaks as if to fellow psychotherapists, he does not assume a formal training in clinical diagnosis and disorder.
 As most former students will already know, Dr. Neufeld has a well-earned reputation for speaking to mixed audiences in ways that are understandable to all.